-Per week: 1 / 1 Per study period: 14 / 14
+Per week: 1 / 1 Per study period: 14 / 14 Course method: present

 AEIEb

 Each student is recommended to have their own annotated preparation for our seminars.
 There will be two credit tests during semester.
 Final written exam can be accessed only after you have achieved at least 65% from both credit tests.